DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 Multicast IPv6 addresses are prefixed with *FF00::/8*.
 Multicast addresses can only be destination addresses, not source addresses.
 There are two types:

-- Assigned Addresses - special addresses whose purpose is predetermined
+- Assigned Addresses - Special addresses whose purpose is predetermined.
-- Solicited Addresses - other addresses that used for applied purposes
+- Solicited Addresses - Other addresses that used for applied purposes.

 *Assigned Addresses* used by different devices groups:

-- *FF02::1* - this group includes nodes from the local network
+- *FF02::1* - This group includes nodes from the local network.
-- *FF02::2* - this group includes routers
+- *FF02::2* - This group includes routers.
-- *FF02::1:2* - this group includes *DHCPv6 servers*
+- *FF02::1:2* - This group includes *DHCPv6 servers.*

 *Requested Addresses* created from *FF02::1:FF00:0/104* when interface uses *Unicast Address*.
 Last 24 bits is equal of 24 bits of *Unicast Address*.
 For example, interface with address *2001:0DB8:ABCD:0001:0000:0000:0123:A050* will receive traffic from the *FF02::1:FF23:A050*. *Requested Addresses* used by *NDP* (*Neighbor Discovery Protocol*) instead of *ARP*.